rui314/mold/README.md

   defines malloc (such as libjemalloc or libtbbmallc) before libc, their malloc will override libc's malloc.

+  Assume that you are using a nonstandard malloc.
 What if you remove your malloc from your code, or remove `-ljemalloc` from your Makefile?
 The linker has to include a malloc from libc, which may include more object files to satisfy its dependencies.
 Such code change can affect the entire program rather than just replacing one function.
 That's not just removing one function from libc.
 The same is true to adding malloc to your program.
 Making a local change doesn't necessarily result in a local change in the binary level.
+  It can easily have cascading effects.

-  Some ELF fancy features make the situation even worse.
-For example, take the weak symbol as an example.
+  Some ELF fancy features make incremental linking harder to implement.
+  Take the weak symbol as an example.
 If you define `atoi` as an weak symbol in your program, and if you are not using `atoi` at all in your program, that symbol will be resolved to address 0.
 But if you start using some libc function that indirectly calls `atoi`, then `atoi` will be included to your program, and your weak symbol will be resolved to that function.
 I don't know how to efficiently fix up a binary for this case.

   This is a hard problem, so existing linkers don't try too hard to solve it.
-For example, IIRC, gold falls back to full link if a function is removed from a previous build.
-If you want to not annoy users in the fallback case, you need to make the regular case fast anyway.
+For example, IIRC, gold falls back to full link if any function is removed from a previous build.
+If you want to not annoy users in the fallback case, you need to make full link fast anyway.

   Second, incremental linking itself has an overhead.
-It has to detect which functions are updated and how to patch an existing output file.
-GNU gold, for instance, takes almost 30 seconds on my machine to a null incremental link for chrome (i.e. no object files are updated from a previous build).
+It has to detect updated sections, patch an existing output file and write additional data to an output file for future incremental linking.
+GNU gold, for instance, takes almost 30 seconds on my machine to do a null incremental link (i.e. no object files are updated from a previous build) for chrome.
 It's just too slow.

-  Third, there are other practical issues in incremental linking; it's not reproducible, so your binary isn't the same as other binaries even if you are compiling the same source tree using the same compiler toolchain.
+  Third, there are other practical issues in incremental linking.
+It's not reproducible, so your binary isn't the same as other binaries even if you are compiling the same source tree using the same compiler toolchain.
 Or, it is complex and there might be a bug in